Dynam1co/alexa_skill_monforte_news/README.md

 # Monforte's Alexa Skill

- Alexa skill telling the latest news from Monforte.
+ This Alexa skill telling the latest news from Monforte del Cid reading from Facebook.